ginaz5/design-pattern/src/main/java/creational/README.md

+## AbstractFactory
+- factory of factories, groups factories together
+- responsible for lifecycle
+- composition

+Examples in JAVA API:
+- Frameworks
+- DocumentBuilder
+  - DocumentBuilderFactory is abstract factory
+  - DocumentBuilder is factory
+  - Document class is concrete class created from Document factory, actually an interface, and its implementation is chosen by factory

 ## Builder
 Consider a builder when faced with many constructor parameters
-- Immutability, force it to be immutable object once the construction is done
+- immutability, force it to be immutable object once the construction is done
 - typically static inner class
 - call appropriate constructor
 - code readability